UPDATE: This story was updated at 2:38 p.m., March 13.

 Do you like this story?
 The Plainsman doesn't accept money from tuition or student fees, and we don't charge a subscription fee.
 But you can donate to support The Plainsman.

-Connor Copeland, freshman in English literature, has been with The Plainsman since fall 2023
+Connor Copeland, sophomore in English literature and philosophy, has been with The Auburn Plainsman since fall 2023.

-Harlee Meydrech, senior in public relations with a minor in business, is the assistant managing editor at The Auburn Plainsman.
+Harlee Meydrech, senior in public relations with a minor in business, currently serves as the editor-in-chief of The Auburn Plainsman.
+She previously served as the assistant managing editor and an editor in the culture section.